tripledio/mars-rover/LEVEL-ONE.md

 **************************
 **    MarsRover       **
 **************************
-Determine the maxCoordinate of the simulation by setting the maximum coordinate [0-100] [Enter max coordinate] : bad
+Determine the size of the simulation by setting the maximum coordinate [0-100] [Enter max coordinate] : bad
 [bad] is an invalid Simulation maxCoordinate
-Determine the maxCoordinate of the simulation by setting the maximum coordinate [0-100] [Enter max coordinate] :
+Determine the size of the simulation by setting the maximum coordinate [0-100] [Enter max coordinate] :
-Determine the maxCoordinate of the simulation by setting the maximum coordinate [0-100] [Enter max coordinate] : -45
+Determine the size of the simulation by setting the maximum coordinate [0-100] [Enter max coordinate] : -45
 [-45] is an invalid Simulation maxCoordinate
-Determine the maxCoordinate of the simulation by setting the maximum coordinate [0-100] [Enter max coordinate] : 42
+Determine the size of the simulation by setting the maximum coordinate [0-100] [Enter max coordinate] : 42
-Simulation with max coordinate [42] created successfully.
+Simulation with max coordinate [42] cre ated successfully.
 Simulation contains [1849] coordinates

 [Please enter a command] :
 ```